dmbarbour/Sirea/README.md

 An advantage of universally external state (besides orthogonal persistence) is the reduced competition or interference between state models.
 RDP behaviors can easily orchestrate many heterogeneous state resources, and developers may introduce new ones if those from **sirea-state** prove insufficient.

+An important restriction on state in RDP is that state cannot hold onto dynamic behaviors.
+This restriction is valuable for security, resource management, and persistence.
+Sirea enforces this property via Haskell's type system.
+In a distributed system, this can be structurally enforced at serialization.
+To record a behavior statefully (e.g. for mobile agent abstractions), represent that behavior as code or data, then compile that code into the dynamic behavior.

 ### Demand Monitors

 Resources may be influenced by the set of active, concurrent demands.
 Thus, a simple, useful resource could respond to demands with the set of active, concurrent demands.
 This concept is called the **demand monitor**, and is of great practical value for RDP systems.
 Demand monitors and a few variants are among the few resources provided by **sirea-core**.